havok2063/boolean_parser/docs/sphinx/intro.rst

 "Parsing Actions" are actions to be performed on a clause element after a successful parsed match.
 One or more actions can be assigned to each clause element.
-When you build a parser, by default there are no special actions applied and the parser returns a standard :py:class:`pyparsing.ParseResults`object.
-This can be overridden by providing the ``actions`` keyword argument with a list of actions to assign to each clause elements.
+When you build a parser, by default there are no special actions applied and the parser returns a standard :py:class:`pyparsing.ParseResults` object.
+This can be overridden by providing the ``actions`` keyword argument with a list of actions to assign to each clause element.
 The list of ``actions`` must be of equal length to the input list of ``clauses``.
 Actions can be any callable.
 Let's define a function action that prints the street name during parsing.
 ::

-    >>> define the action function
+    >>> # define the action function
     >>> def print_name(data):
     >>>    print('The street_name is:', data[0].asDict()['street_name'])